Ludhiana: Demographics

+Literacy

 As per the 2011 census, Ludhiana had a population of 1,618,879.
 The literacy rate was 86.50 per cent, and the population consisted of 950,123 males and 743,530 females.

 Religion

 With around 66% adherents according to 2011 Indian Census, Hinduism is the predominant religion of Ludhiana, followed by Sikhism with 29% of the population.
 Islam is followed by 2.8% and Christianity by less than 1%.

 Prior to India's partition, Ludhiana had a population of 111,639 with Muslims being the majority with 62.9%.
 The Hindus were 31.1% and Sikhs 4.7%.
 It changed post-partition with a drastic reduction in Muslim percentage and simultaneous increase in Hindu and Sikh population, owing to migration of people between West and East Punjab.